debug-ing/AntiTextBotDiscord/README.md

 ## Feature

 1.Add Bot for A lot Of Servers<br>
-2.You Can Use this Different Server With Out Any Limition 3.Add And Remove and Update Block Work for server 4.You Can See All Block Words This Server
+2.You Can Use this Different Server With Out Any Limition<br>
+3.Add And Remove and Update Block Work for server<br>
+4.You Can See All Block Words This Server<br>
-5.You Can Add Role For Access For Add Block,Remove,Update Words 6.You Can See All Server That Use This Bot
+5.You Can Add Role For Access For Add Block,Remove,Update Words<br>
+6.You Can See All Server That Use This Bot<br>
-7.You Can Start and Stop For Servers
+7.You Can Start and Stop For Servers<br>
-8.You Can See Ping and Uptime
+8.You Can See Ping and Uptime<br>
-9.You Can See Server Info
+9.You Can See Server Info<br>

 ## Donate